FACT-Finder-Web-Components/documentation/markdown/en/ff-searchbox.md

 ## Setup the communication
-First, add the `ff-communication` tag to every page that uses the **FACT-Finder Webcomponents** .
-With this element you define the location of your FACT-Finder Server in the `url` attribute and which `channel` you want to use in the channel attribute.
+First, add the `ff-communication` tag to every page that uses **FACT-Finder Webcomponents**.
+This element is, in part, used to define the location of your FACT-Finder Server using the `url` attribute and the `channel` you want to use using the `channel` attribute.

 The `ff-communication` Tag has more attributes for example the `default-query` attribute to define a Searchterm whis is always used on pageload.
 When using the `search-immediate` attribute, which requires no parameter, the first search query is fired once the page has finished loading.